 You will also study Functional Skills or GCSE in English and Maths as well as Employability and Personal Development.
 Developing your maths and English skills will support your main study programme, help your future progression and enhance your life skills.

 There is continual assessment using a variety of methods such as written assessments, presentations, displays and practical activities.
+On successful completion, you will be awarded a College certificate.
 Your Functional Skills will be assessed by portfolio and online assessments.

 You can consider embarking on your career in roles such as: